mit-plv/fiat-crypto/README.md

       re-reify big terms every time we change the pipeline or intermediate stages thereof.
   + `InvertHighLow.v`:
-      Defines some common definitions, around plitting apart high and low bits of things, for Barrett and FancyMontgomeryReduction.
+      Defines some common definitions, around splitting apart high and low bits of things, for Barrett and FancyMontgomeryReduction.
   + `Primitives.v`:
       Specializes the pipeline to basic "primitive" operations such as